-the relation tense here stands for what should be a complex representation of tense, aspect, and aktionsart, related anaphorically to the preceding discourse.
+This representation is simplified particularly in that the relation tense here stands for what should be a complex representation of tense, aspect, and aktionsart, related anaphorically to the preceding discourse.
 It can be seen that the representation includes the names of the concepts, both objects and events, which are mentioned in the sentence, and the semantic relationships between them.
-Each of the three indices, i, m and e, is a unique label given to a node in the dependency network.
-The indices also serve as discourse referents when the logical form is incorporated into a discourse representation.
+Each of the three indices, j, m and e, is a unique label given to a node in the dependency network.
 The root node of the network is specified at the beginning of the representation, in this case e, the node representing the seeing event.
-In terms of discourse representation theory, e is the discourse referent of which the logical form is a description.
-As long as the root node of the network is specified, it is possible to convert a logical form mechanistically into a structured representation such as a dependency graph or a feature structure such as
+As long as the root node of the network is specified, it is possible to convert a logical form mechanistically into a structured representation such as a dependency graph or a feature structure.
+The particular characteristics of the formalism - the types of relations and predicates used and the manner of their use - are justified elsewhere[11].